Competence, Proficiency and Beyond

 And we return to the question of who defines the expert.
 Most of the people I have known who are—in my view—experts would not describe themselves as such (except in some very narrow fields).
 Indeed, describing oneself as an expert may be as self-defeating as the cry of the dodgy salesman, "You can trust me!"
 Experts are perhaps more willing to admit their need to learn than lesser practitioners.

 So-it's an open and debatable question and this page is already too long.

 GARDNER D (2010) Future Babble; why expert predictions fail and why we believe them anyway.
 London; Virgin Books

-See also David Perkins' excellent paper touching on some aspects of this issue from the Third Biennial Threshold Concepts Symposium in Sydney 2010 (video): the most relevant section starts about 35 minutes in.
+See also David Perkins' excellent keynote touching on some aspects of this issue from the Third Biennial Threshold Concepts Symposium in Sydney 2010 (video): the most relevant section starts about 35 minutes in.

 Atul Gawande discusses progression from competence to excellence at both individual and institutional levels, in this excellent lecture to Harvard Graduate School of Education (24 October 2012) on the importance of feedback and continuing coaching.
 The whole thing is about 80 minutes but worth the time.